bufferbandit/get_running_selenium_nodes/README.md

 # get_running_selenium_nodes
-Get IP adresses of the running selenium nodes
+Get IP adresses of the running Selenium and Zalenium nodes